buaa-icf/openharmony_tpc_samples/sanitize-html/README.md

-# sanitize-html
+# @ohos/sanitize-html

 ## Introduction

-sanitize-html provides HTML sanitization APIs, with support for cleaning up HTML fragments.
+@ohos/sanitize-html provides HTML sanitization APIs, with support for cleaning up HTML fragments.
 It allows for HTML sanitization based on default settings of built-in tags, attributes, and more.
 Additionally, it supports custom rules for specific sanitization requirements.

 ## How to Install